goblindegook/littlefoot/README.md

 #### Changed methods

-- `activate()` will no longer return a list of activated popovers and no longer allows setting a custom class on the popover element through it.
+- `activate()` will no longer return a list of activated popovers, it takes a footnote ID instead of a selector, and no longer allows setting a custom class on the popover element through it.
 Use `activateCallback` if you wish to manipulate the button or popover elements.
-- `close()` was renamed `dismiss()` and will no longer return the list of deactivated buttons.
+- `close()` was renamed `dismiss()`, it optionally takes a footnote ID instead of a selector, and will no longer return the list of deactivated buttons.

 #### Removed methods